Galazzo-Brothers/Carlton.Base/src/Lab/Carlton.Core.Lab.Models/README.md

 ## Dependencies

-The Carlton.Core.Lab.Models project does not have any external dependencies, consist soley of C# poco objects and can be used independently within your application.
+The Carlton.Core.Lab.Models project does not have any external dependencies and consists solely of C# poco objects, making it easy to integrate into your application.

 ## Authors

-Contributors names and contact info

-Nicholas Galazzo
+- Nicholas Galazzo
-nicholas.galazzo@gmail.com
+  Email: nicholas.galazzo@gmail.com

-Stephen Galazzo
+- Stephen Galazzo
-Stephen.Galazzo@gmail.com
+  Email: Stephen.Galazzo@gmail.com